friendsofhyperf/components/docs/en/components/compoships.md

 # Compoships

-**Compoships** provides the ability to specify relationships based on two (or more) columns in Hyperf's Model ORM.
-The need to match multiple columns in Eloquent relationship definitions often arises when dealing with third-party or pre-existing schemas/databases.
+**Compoships** provides the ability to specify relationships in Hyperf's Model ORM based on two (or more) columns.
+This is commonly needed when working with third-party or pre-existing schemas/databases where relationships in Eloquent are defined by matching multiple columns.

-## Problem
+## Issue

-Eloquent doesn't support composite keys.
-Therefore, it's not possible to define a relationship from one model to another by matching multiple columns.
-Attempting to use a `where` clause (as shown in the example below) won't work with eager loading relationships because **$this->team_id** is null when processing the relationship.
+Eloquent does not support composite keys.
+As a result, it is not possible to define relationships from one model to another by matching multiple columns.
+Attempting to use a `where` clause (as shown below) will not work when eager-loading the relationship, because **$this->team_id** is null during relationship processing.

 ```php
 namespace App;